eliasrhoden/eliasrhoden.github.io/about.md

 Hello!

-My name is Elias and welcome to my blog, here I will write about random progamming projects that I do in my spare time.
+My name is Elias and welcome to my blog, here I will write about random projects that I do in my spare time.
 The idea is that this blog will serve as a complement to my [Github profile](https://github.com/eliasrhoden), where I can focus more on the backstory behing the projects I upload.

 My general interests are:
 * Programming
-* Industrial Automation
+* Industrial automation & machine tools
-* Control theory/Control systems
+* Control theory & Control systems
-* Optimization
+* Numerical Optimization

-If you wanna check out my academic brackground, I would refer to my [LinkedIn profile](https://www.linkedin.com/in/elias-rhoden-265609224/).
+If you want to get in touch, please see my [LinkedIn profile](https://www.linkedin.com/in/elias-rhoden/).